RoundRobinHood/cogniflight-cloud/docs/SEN3781_Assignment4_Information_Architecture_Report.md

 ## Executive Summary

 CogniFlight Cloud is an advanced aviation management platform that provides a comprehensive desktop-style web application for flight operations, pilot management, and real-time edge node monitoring.
-This report details the information architecture and UX/UI design for the platform, focusing on creating an intuitive, responsive, and accessible interface that serves multiple user roles including ground control operators, flight managers, pilots, and system administrators.
+This report details the information architecture and UX/UI design for the platform, focusing on creating an intuitive, responsive, and accessible interface that serves four distinct user roles: Air Traffic Controllers (ATC), Pilots, Administrators, and Data Analysts.

 The platform leverages a unique desktop paradigm within a web browser, following a desktop-first approach optimized for control center operations and professional aviation management workstations.
-Each application is designed to perform its specific function independently, with the FATCON widget providing critical fatigue monitoring exclusively for ground control operations to manage system-wide pilot fatigue situations.
+Each application is designed to perform its specific function independently, with the FATCON widget providing critical fatigue monitoring exclusively for Air Traffic Controller (ATC) operations to manage system-wide pilot fatigue situations.

 ---